shishupal082/ftp-application/FTP/meta-data/config-files/file-mapping-config/readme.txt

       otherwise row index will be changed (After skipEmptyRows operation)
     - It is OR operation
-    - It can be ArrayList<Integer> value shall be >= 0, otherwise it will skip (9) skipEmptyRows
+    - It can be ArrayList<Integer> value shall be >= 0, otherwise it will skip
+    - This parameter is carefully used when it is used with update_excel_data_v2 api (9) skipEmptyRows
 (10) copyCellDataIndex
 (11) cellMapping & appendCellDataIndex (Details below)